LaunchCodeEducation/liftoff/docs/_sources/modules/project/logging-java-apps.rst.txt

 -  Logging provides observability of your app in a live environment.
 What went wrong?
 What does the stack trace of an error experienced in production look like?
 -  Logging allows you to debug errors.
 -  Using a logging framework provides a consistent, informative, timestamped output, and handles the formatting and display of stack traces.
-If you’ve used ``System.out.println`` to output information, you’ve noticed that these messages lack that extra context that the other messages have.
+If you've used ``System.out.println`` to output information, you've noticed that these messages lack that extra context that the other messages have.

 Considerations
 ^^^^^^^^^^^^^^

--  Don’t log sensitive information, such as passwords, PII (personally identifiable information), or credit card numbers.
+-  Don't log sensitive information, such as passwords, PII (personally identifiable information), or credit card numbers.
 -  Too much logging is hard to sort through.
-Too little logging won’t provide insight into critical issues.
-We’ll talk about a few techniques to manage the *signal to noise* ratio inherent in getting this right.
+Too little logging won't provide insight into critical issues.
+We'll talk about a few techniques to manage the *signal to noise* ratio inherent in getting this right.

 Setup
 -----